 - Adults use the "rule of 15."

-- Eat about 15 grams of carbohydrate from quick-sugar food, such as glucose tablets.
+- Eat about 15 grams of carbohydrate from quick-sugar food, like glucose tablets.
 Children usually need less than 15 grams of carbohydrate.
-Check with your doctor or diabetes educator for the amount that is right for your child.
+Ask your doctor or diabetes educator about the right amount for your child.

-- Wait about 15 minutes after you eat the quick-sugar food.
+- Wait about 15 minutes after eating quick-sugar food.
 Check your blood sugar again.

 - Repeat 15 grams of fast-acting carbohydrate every 15 minutes until your blood sugar is in a safe target range, such as 70 mg/dL or higher.